aci-ref/facilitation_leading_practices/activities/04-aci_plan.md

 top and the rows for tasks, which may be checked off or colored to indicate some level of progress or completeness.
-The benefit of using a shared document is that it is lightweight and easily accessible to anyone; and hosted sites require no local infrastructure for support.
+The benefit of using a shared document is that it is lightweight and easily accessible to anyone, and hosted sites require no local infrastructure for support.
 Additionally, these documents can be accessed via URLs from other documents.
-There are shortcomings of this method, however: Documents can become unwieldy if you have many plans or researchers contributing;
+There are shortcomings of this method, however: first, documents can become unwieldy if you have many plans or researchers contributing;
-searching can be a challenge, as can harvesting metrics and trends; and there are rarely built-in notifications or reminders.
+second, searching can be a challenge, as can harvesting metrics and trends; third, there are rarely built-in notifications or reminders.

 ### Redmine Method